HITECHCRIME/HC_SG67_Why/README.md

 pull up
 - crib so exposed,

- - run protocol routing actives, collective darkness make it into a symbol of a world anew
+ - run protocol routing actives (on routine basis - alternative later on) collective darkness make it into a symbol of a world anew